SanjidHossain/FoodLens.ai/README.md

 ## Model Deployment

 All three of the model is deployed to HuggingFace Spaces Gradio App.
-The implementation can be found in `deployment` folder [Visit here](https://huggingface.co/spaces/sanjid/Food-ingredient-Classifier) to checkout the NLP Model for Origin classfier
+The implementation can be found in `deployment` folder [Visit here](https://huggingface.co/spaces/sanjid/Food-ingredient-Classifier) to checkout the NLP Model for Restricitve Ingredient classfier

 <img src = "https://github.com/SanjidHossain/FoodLens.ai/blob/main/Deployments/Food%20Ingredient%20Classifier/app.png" width="800" height="400">
 <br/>